-For many businesses, manual tasks are an important part of getting the job done.
+For many businesses, manual tasks (commonly known as manual handling), is an important part of getting the job done.
 Some of these tasks can be hazardous and are often the most common cause of workplace injuries.

 - repetitive or sustained force